ReubenUKGB/nitter-redirect/README.md

 **Q:** How do I disable redirects for specific platforms?

 **A:** Redirects can be disabled by removing site access for related domains in the extensions details page.

+**Q:** Why don't some redirects work if I click a link that should redirect?

+**A:** Some redirects won't work if the site uses client-side navigation as no new network request occurs.

+**Q:** Will there be a more expanded version to solve some of the shortfalls of no client-side script?

+**A:** I will make a more dynamic "plus" edition which will use this version as a base but with client-side script for quality-of-life improvements.

 ## Development